Previous dayApril 19, 2026Next day

 129.2 km---✓ ReviewedUSGS →

-On April 19, 2026 at 22:04 UTC, a magnitude 4.2 earthquake struck 27 km S of Lae, Papua New Guinea.
-The hypocenter lay at 129.2 km, placing this in the intermediate depth category.
+Seismographs logged a magnitude 4.2 earthquake 27 km S of Lae, Papua New Guinea with origin time 22:04 UTC on April 19, 2026.
+The event originated approximately 129.2 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at -6.971°N, 147.016°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at -6.971°, 147.016°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19